IamROxorg/opti_scripts/README.md

 Use everything at your own risk, but nothing here should cause problems.

-If you want a breakdown of what Useless.bat does (biggest script) just check scriptbreakdown.txt.
+For a detailed explanation of what Useless.bat (the largest script) does, see summary.txt.